GitResetHard/recuDL/README.md

    ```

 3. **Configure authentication** (Configuration page)
+   - Use the **bookmarklet method** for instant cookie setup (30 seconds!)
-   - Add your Cookie and User-Agent from Recu.me
+   - Or manually copy Cookie and User-Agent from browser DevTools
    - See the Get Started guide for detailed instructions

 4. **Start downloading** (Dashboard page)